-In this article I will try to go a bit deeper and explain how search engines rank sites in accordance to authority.
+In this article, I will try to go a bit deeper and explain how search engines rank sites in accordance with Domain Authority.

 When it comes to ranking websites, Google uses more than 200 signals to decide which pages to display in the search results based on queries asked by users.
 While no one outside of Google knows exactly how each metric influences the rank, some of them have been proven and agreed upon by many people all over the world while others have been more divisive.